 Local sanctions strengthen the defense of communities, although there is an international framework that protects cultural manifestations and has sanctioned various cases.
 According to Elena Torres, editor-in-chief of Moda de Superguapas, one of the cases involves Carolina Herrera, one of the most popular brands in the cosmetics industry.

-"In 2019 the Mexican Secretary of Culture, Alejandra Frausto, sent a letter to the fashion house Carolina Herrera, in which she was accused of using, for her own benefit, embroidery techniques and indigenous peoples' identity patterns for her Resort 2020 collection, which was shown to industry personalities at exhibitions at the brand's New York headquarters," she said.
+"In 2019 the Mexican Secretary of Culture, Alejandra Frausto, sent a letter to the fashion house Carolina Herrera, in which she was accused of using, for her benefit, embroidery techniques and indigenous peoples' identity patterns for her Resort 2020 collection, which was shown to industry personalities at exhibitions at the brand's New York headquarters," she said.

 The networks criticized the brand, stressing the need for a legal framework to protect Mexico's cultural manifestations.
-This, added to international laws, will guarantee that no plagiarism is committed and that those who take advantage of it are sanctioned.
+This, added to international laws, will guarantee that no plagiarism is committed and that those who take advantage of it being sanctioned.